sumankumarsandiri/delivery/README.md

 ### Logout Captain:

 Send a GET request to `/captain/logout` with the Authorization header containing a valid JWT token.

+### Create Ride:

+Send a POST request to `/ride/create` with the required fields in the request body.

+### Get Fare:

+Send a GET request to `/ride/get-fare` with the required query parameters.

+### Confirm Ride:

+Send a POST request to `/ride/confirm` with the required fields in the request body.

+### Start Ride:

+Send a GET request to `/ride/pickup-ride` with the required query parameters.

+### Complete Ride:

+Send a GET request to `/ride/complete-ride` with the required query parameters.

 ## Example Requests